rose/rose.github.io/posts/babys-first-decorator-caching-functions/index.rst

     cache = {}
     def cached_func(arg):
       if arg not in cache:
-        result = func(arg)
-        cache[arg] = result
+        cache[arg] = func(arg)
       return cache[arg]
     return cached_func

 Thanks to the Magic of Closures, we can create a function that stores the output of func(n) the first time we calculate it, and then just returns the stored value the next time that result is requested.
-Let's try it out in the Super Evaluating-Loop Box [1]_:
+Let's try it out in the Super Evaluating-Loop Box: [1]_

 .. code:: python